eficode-academy/devops-academy-handins-public/kubernetes/kubernetes-handin.md

 Welcome to the Kubernetes hand-in!

-In this hand-in you will be creating Kubernetes configuration files for a small microserivce application.
+In this hand-in you will be creating Kubernetes configuration files for a small microservice application.
 Then you will deploy your configuration to a Kubernetes cluster in order to find a secret string that is returned from an endpoint on the application.

 ## Automatic Checker